Configuring Worker Services with flightcontrol.json

 20-200

 - This is the ephemeral storage available to all containers running on your task.
-For example, this storage will be shared between your main application container and the sidecar containers if you are using any (for example, for Datadog).
+For example, this storage will be shared between your main application container and any sidecar containers (like the DataDog agent) if you are using them.

 - By default, AWS sets this value to 20GB.